quinnyo/gbc-rs/README.md

 ### Meta Instructions

-Meta instructions encode multiple *native* instruction at the source level in order to abstract and simplfy often used code paths.
+Meta instructions encode multiple *native* instruction at the source level in order to abstract and simplify often used code paths.

 These aim at increasing the readability of the source and reducing the potential for off-by-one errors.